On operators on $C_0(\alpha\times L)$ under the Ostaszewski's $\clubsuit$-principle: Abstract

 \section{Abstract}

-For some non-metrizable scattered $K$ compacta, cons\-truc\-ted as in \cite{CK} under the assumption of the Ostaszewski's $\clubsuit$-principle, we study the geometry of the Banach spaces of the form $C(M\times K)$ where $M$ is a countable compact metric space.
-In particular, we classify up to isomorphism all the complemented subspaces of $C([0,\omega]\times K)$ and $C([0,\omega^\omega]\times K).$
+For an exotic locally compact Hausdorff space $L$, cons\-truc\-ted under the assumption of the Ostaszewski's $\clubsuit$-principle, and a countable ordinal space $\alpha$, we prove that all operators defined on $C_0(\alpha\times L)$ are as simple as possible.
+We also investigate the geometry of such space $C_0(\alpha\times L)$ and we classify up to isomorphisms all its complemented subspaces.